-Elsmere is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Elsmere is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Elsmere who work in office and administrative support (17.95%), food service (11.76%), and sales jobs (9.79%).
+Elsmere is a decidedly white-collar town, with fully 85.26% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Elsmere is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Elsmere who work in office and administrative support (15.51%), sales jobs (9.99%), and maintenance occupations (9.25%).

-The percentage of adults in Elsmere with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.23% of adults in Elsmere have a bachelor's degree or advanced degree.
+The education level of Elsmere citizens is a little higher than the average for US cities and towns: 22.77% of adults in Elsmere have at least a bachelor's degree.

-The per capita income in Elsmere in 2010 was $20,440, which is lower middle income relative to Delaware and the nation.
-This equates to an annual income of $81,760 for a family of four.
+The per capita income in Elsmere in 2018 was $32,949, which is upper middle income relative to Delaware and the nation.
+This equates to an annual income of $131,796 for a family of four.
 However, Elsmere contains both very wealthy and poor people as well.

-Elsmere is a somewhat ethnically-diverse town.
+Elsmere is an extremely ethnically-diverse town.
 The people who call Elsmere home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elsmere residents report their race to be White, followed by Black or African-American.
 Elsmere also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.10% of the town’s residents.
-Important ancestries of people in Elsmere include German, Italian, Polish, and English.
+People of Hispanic or Latino origin account for 27.38% of the town’s residents.
+Important ancestries of people in Elsmere include Irish, German, Italian, English, and French.

 The most common language spoken in Elsmere is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Chinese.